jeffsu/sidekick/README.md

   1. Insight to incomming requests and the ability to react to them in code
   1. Multiplexing http requests.
 This is especially useful for testing live requests against a dev environment.

+Please look into the examples directory for usage.

 ## Components in Sidekick

 ### Server